dstackai/dstack/docs/docs/guides/services.md

 </div>

-This command deploys the service, and forwards the traffic to the gateway address.
+This command deploys the service, and forwards the traffic to the gateway's endpoint.

+!!! info "Endoint URL"
+    If you've configured a [wildcard domain](clouds.md#configuring-gateways) for the gateway, `dstack` enables HTTPS automatically and serves the service at `https://<run name>.<your domain name>`.

+    If you wish to customize the run name, you can use the `-n` argument with the `dstack run` command.

 ### Requesting resources